nais/doc/docs/device/install.md

 3. Turn on your freshly installed `naisdevice` application.
     1. Find `naisdevice` in your application menu, or use the `naisdevice` command in a terminal to start the application.
     2. Follow the [instructions to connect your _nais_ device](#connect-naisdevice-through-tasksys-tray-icon).
+    3. It may take some time from Kolide reports that everything is ok to the naisdevice app "agrees" and can connect.
+In one case at least four hours.
+Leave the laptop on and try to reconnect with the naisdevice app the next day.
 4. Remember to [update your kubeconfig](install.md#connecting-to-nais-clusters).

 ## OS-agnostic install steps